Volunteers race to save thousands of cold-stunned turtles washing up in Texas

 Boats went out on Monday and Tuesday to scoop up cold-stunned turtles from the water, as other volunteers on foot scanned the beach and loaded up the reptiles into their car trunks and truck beds.

 “It is a huge, huge community effort,” said Gina McLellan, a 71-year-old retired professor and longtime volunteer.
-“We very often don’t even think about the impact on animals, because we’re so worried about our own electricity and water.
+“We very often don’t even think about the [cold’s] impact on animals, because we’re so worried about our own electricity and water.
 With this kind of event, it’s a classic display of humanity toward animals.”

-McLellan said she spent hours outside the convention center participating in a kind of turtle bucket brigade: She and other volunteers would approach a long line of vehicles, dismount the animals onto dollies and then cart them over.
+McLellan said she spent hours outside the convention center participating in a kind of turtle bucket brigade: She and other volunteers would approach a long line of vehicles, dismount the animals onto dollies and then cart them over inside the center.

-One particularly heavy female turtle required six burly men to place the animal on a large wooden pallet and then hoist her to recover inside, she said.

-Inside the center, “it’s like a football field, with turtles laying side-by-side-by-side, row-after-row, covering the entire field,” McLellan said.
+Inside, the space looks like a football field, except “with turtles laying side-by-side-by-side, row-after-row."

-While Knight also expressed her gratitude for the volunteers, she noted that their efforts will eventually become moot without additional help from the power grid.
+Knight expressed her gratitude for the volunteers, but she added that their efforts will eventually become moot without additional help from the power grid.

-The “dry dock” rehabilitation method is far from ideal, and dozens of injured and sick turtles at the rescue’s hospital must be placed in massive tanks with water heaters that could stop working or even freeze.
+The “dry dock” rehabilitation method being used inside the convention center is far from ideal, she said.
+And dozens of injured and sick turtles at the rescue’s hospital — which has been without power for days — should be treated inside massive, heated tanks instead.

-“If we don’t get some relief from a power standpoint,” she said, “we’re not going to be able to sustain this frequency.”
+“If we don’t get some relief from a power standpoint,” she said, “we’re not going to be able to sustain this."